rust-lang/reference/src/items/implementations.md

 ## Bare Implementations

-A bare implementation is defined as the sequence of the `impl` keyword, generic type declarations, a path to a nomial tyupe, a where clause, and a bracketed set of associable items.
+A bare implementation is defined as the sequence of the `impl` keyword, generic type declarations, a path to a nomial type, a where clause, and a bracketed set of associable items.

 The nominal type is called the *implementing type* and the associable items are